(or, Oops, I’m Flying)

-- -150% Rider’s lower body only securely strapped onto mount.
+- -150% Rider’s lower body only securely strapped onto mount (5 rounds/2 rounds)

-- -50% Rider has proficiency in Airborne Riding (in the appropriate category).
+- -50% Rider has proficiency in Airborne Riding (on the appropriate creature)

-- +50% Rider not strapped onto mount and not holding on (hands are free or carrying something).
+- +50% Rider not strapped onto mount and not holding on with both hands (hands are free or carrying something)

 - -10% Saddle equipped with stirrups.

 - -02% per each point of rider’s dexterity above 12, and rider’s strength above 12 (considering 18 as maximum)

 - +02% per each point of rider’s dexterity below 12, and rider’s strength below 12

 - +20% Mount is carrying more than its normal load limit